tier4/AutowareArchitectureProposal.proj/README.md

 >
 > - As this repository is simply a mirror of a private repository, issues and pull requests are not accepted.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.
 > - In the documentation, some links may appear broken.
 These links are pointing to internal Tier IV documents, so please ignore them.

+## Update: 2022/05/24

+This repository was proposed to the Autoware Foundation and incorporated [HERE](https://github.com/autowarefoundation/autoware).
+Therefore, we are not developing in this repository and may archive.

 ## Documentation